-Sometimes, the trucking company may be held liable for its own negligence in causing or contributing the accident, including:
+Sometimes, the trucking company may be held liable for its own negligence in causing or contributing to the accident, including:

 Texas and federal laws outline the standards that commercial truck drivers are required to follow when executing turns.
 Unfortunately, many poorly-trained and supervised truck drivers do not execute turns in the safest ways.
-Semi trucks are larger, heavier, and take up more space than a passenger car, meaning that more consideration and care should be exercised.
+Semi-trucks are larger, heavier, and take up more space than a passenger car, meaning that more consideration and care should be exercised.

 Trucks making right-hand turns sometimes initially swing to the left, causing other drivers to attempt to pass on the right because they do not recognize the truck is going to make a right-hand turn.
-This can result in side impact collisions or collisions with the trailer.
+This can result in side-impact collisions or collisions with the trailer.
 These kinds of “squeeze play” accidents can cause the car to be squeezed between the trailer of the truck and the curb, potentially leading to serious damage to the vehicle and possibly serious injuries to the passengers of a car.

-Collisions with semi trucks are dangerous to all those involved, but in the majority of accidents the damage will disproportionately be done to the passenger car involved in the crash.
+Collisions with semi-trucks are dangerous to all those involved, but in the majority of accidents, the damage will disproportionately be done to the passenger car involved in the crash.
 Cars are just not capable of withstanding the force of an impact caused by a moving semi that weighs tons.

-At Armstrong Lee LLP, we put our experience to use every day as we fight for our clients’ rights.
+At Armstrong & Lee LLP, we put our experience to use every day as we fight for our client’s rights.
 We offer a free consultation to all injury victims.
 There is no obligation on the part of the victim for taking advantage of our free consultation.

 Involving improperly secured cargo can cause some of the most serious and devastating driving collisions.
 Both commercial and noncommercial vehicles can cause serious injuries or deaths with improperly secured cargo.
 Trucking safety regulations require that “no person shall drive a commercial motor vehicle . . . unless [t]he commercial motor vehicle’s cargo is properly distributed and adequately secured.”
 Truck drivers and companies loading commercial trailers have obligations to properly secure and inspect the load before it gets onto the public streets and highways.

 Sometimes, cargo falls off of a truck or other vehicle, causing unexpected dangers on the roadway.
-When cargo falls off a vehicle, other drivers are forced to react on-the-spot.
+When cargo falls off a vehicle, other drivers are forced to react on the spot.
 Sometimes it is impossible for other drivers to avoid an accident when cargo falls off a vehicle in front of them.
 Unfortunately, these types of accidents can cause multiple-car collisions and can have devastating results.

 Other types of improperly secured cargo accidents include when cargo shifts within a trailer.
 Thousands of pounds of cargo contained within a trailer can unexpectedly move when improperly tied down.
 A shift of cargo can cause the driver of the tractor-trailer rig to lose control and have a serious collision.

 Serious injuries and deaths also occur when cargo extends out from the trailer.
 This is why the State of Texas and the Federal Motor Carrier Safety Administration have outlined requirements over how to properly secure cargo.
-Any collision involving cargo extending beyond the edge of a trailer should be evaluated by an experienced truck accident attorney to determine what state and potentially federal regulations that may be implicated.
+Any collision involving cargo extending beyond the edge of a trailer should be evaluated by an experienced truck accident attorney to determine what state and potentially federal regulations may be implicated.

-The attorneys at Armstrong Lee LLP have experience handling cases involving improperly secured loads.
+The attorneys at Armstrong & Lee LLP have experience handling cases involving improperly secured loads.
 We understand the dramatic and devastating injuries that can result from other drivers’ failure to take basic safety precautions and follow the rules of the road.
 Contact us today for a free evaluation of your case.
 As always, you never pay anything out of pocket, and you only pay us a fee if we win.